TonyBotSacks/Bitcoin-AI-Website/README.md

 How to run the application in you local server:

-1: Apply the following commands on your terminal:
+1: Copy this repository on your terminal or command prompt:

 	git clone https://github.com/TonyBotSacks/Bitcoin-AI-Website/tree/main

+2: Apply the following commands on your terminal:

 	python -m venv env